Juliatduffy/Climbing-Team-Website/README.md

 The guide covers:

+- Project File Structure
 - Installing VS Code and Git
 - How the site is structured (HTML/CSS/JS overview)
 - Updating content and pushing changes to the GitHub repo
 - GitHub Pages overview
 - How to run the site locally using LiveServer
 - How our custom domain is managed (utahclimbingteam.com)
-- How to test responsive design
+- How to test responsive design using Inspect and Google Chrome

 ## Features